eguitarz/Redmoi/README.md

 Redmoi is a bookmark system, which is able to fetch the URL, and extract the important text and save it.

-Redmoi designed to be an archivement tool for collecting internet resources, will not only focus on html resources but also on other media. (ex.
+Redmoi designed to be an archive tool for collecting internet resources, will not only focus on html resources but also on other media. (ex.
 PDF...)

 Requirements
 ============